code4com/ciec-code/README.md

 Please read all instructions carefully.

+- You should roughly get 24hrs to work on challenges.
+- Based on time you may have, please try to solve all or as many as possible.
+Expectation is of at-least 3 Challenges.
-- You need to work on any 3 challenges before meeting.
+- You need to work on atleast one of below challenges before meeting.
    - Challenge-02) *DevOps* is MUST for DevOps role
    - Challenge-04) *Developer* is MUST for Developers role

-- You should roughly get 24hrs to work on all challenges.
-- Please try to solve all or as many as possible.

 ## Challenges
 [challenge-01](challenge-01)